conmaol/maglocunus/d/data_model.md

 # Data model

-A data model (or ontology) is a set of generalisations about (a part of) the world (ie. about a ‘domain’).
+A data model is a list of generic statements describing some aspect of the world (its ‘domain’).

 - a vocabulary of entity types and relationships
 - a set of pure relational statements, each of which makes a generalisation about the entity types and relationships.

+Also known as an ontology (or schema?)

 ----